TritonDataCenter/rfd/rfd/0038/README.md

    simply depend on the VM system to manage residency as necessary.
 These types of applications can demand page in as much data as possible.
-One example is MongoDB, which maps in all of its large database files (this can lead to an adress space usage of tens to hundreds of GB) and then simply accesses these pages.
+One example is MongoDB, which maps in all of its large database files (this can lead to an address space usage of tens to hundreds of GB) and then simply accesses these pages.
 This style of behavior is not very well suited to a multi-tenant environment (either multiple zones or even a multi-user system), because the VM system has no ability to manage fairness across